Blue Moon: what kind of phenomenon is this?

 The seasonal and the monthly Blue Moon

-Pruett wrote in an article published in the “Sky & Telescope” magazine, in 1946, that a Blue Moon was the second Full Moon in a month.
+Pruett wrote in an article published in the “Sky & Telescope” magazine, in 1946, that this Moon was the second Full Moon in a month.
 After at least two decades of using the term Blue Moon to define the moon based on this calculation, it didn’t make sense to change it, and today this is considered a second definition rather than a mistake.

-The monthly Blue Moon is more frequent than the seasonal one, that just occurs every two or three years.
+The monthly one is more frequent than the seasonal one, that just occurs every two or three years.
 Usually, there are three Full Moons between each astronomical season, which is the time between each solstice and equinox.
 However, in some years there are four Full Moons in a season and, when this happens, the third Full Moon is called a Blue Moon.

 You may also like: